 Slow cooker meals are a lot of things, but they certainly aren’t elegant.
 They might be delicious, of course they’re easy, they make your kitchen smell insane. and they make you feel all warm and fuzzy inside, but they aren’t what anyone would call fancy.
 And that’s ok.
 When you’re hungry after a long day you don’t need fancy.
 I’ve been thinking a lot about slow cookers lately.
 I’ve had one for years, but honestly it doesn’t get that much use.
 Most of my cooking is done from fresh ingredients in a pretty quick manner, and I don’t really need it on a regular basis.
 But every time I do haul it out, I fall in love all over again.
 And with both my daughters newly out on their own I’ve been reminded of what a godsend a slow cooker can be.

-Today I took my favorite Beef Bourguignon and adapted it for the crock pot and I must say, I think it’s a rare example of an elegant slow cooked meal.
+I must say, I think it’s a rare example of an elegant slow cooked meal.
 I say adapted, but I really didn’t have to do anything much, and it’s true that most soups and stews can be made in the crock pot, with just a few small adjustments.
 Some recipes fare better than others, though, and sometimes color and texture can be sacrificed in the name of convenience.
 I like to choose hearty dishes like stews and dried bean soups for my slow cooker; they not only tolerate, but benefit from the prolonged cooking time.

 - 2 Tbsp olive oil